How Much CO₂ Can Be Saved Using GGBS from China?

-This study will provide a comprehensive analysis of the environmental impact of using GGBS, including its carbon savings compared to traditional Portland cement.
+We commissioned the University of Salford to evaluate the low-carbon potential of imported cement alternatives in the construction sector.
+This report will provide a comprehensive analysis of the environmental impact of using GGBS or silica fume, including an assessment of the carbon savings associated with these materials compared to traditional Portland cement.

 CO₂ Savings Per Tonne of Cement Replaced by GGBS